18 Feb , 2022 | Author: Deanna Baranyi

 Contact Our Boulder Personal Injury Lawyers

-If your child has been the victim of bullying in school or has has been injured because of another person’s negligence in Boulder, or anywhere in the state of Colorado, you need an aggressive and experienced law firm on your side.
+If you have been injured because of another person’s negligence in Boulder, Denver, or anywhere in the state of Colorado, you need an aggressive and experienced law firm on your side.
 Boulder personal injury attorney Debbie Taussig has the experience and resources needed to win your case.
 Call today for a free initial consultation and review of your case.
 Call 303.442.0176 or fill out our confidential contact form.